8infinitelabs/collect3/README.md

-First you need to open the extension and click in the "My Storage" button, this will take you to a new page where you can manage your storage options, to add a new one you just need the server url, an alias of your choice, and then you can click the "create storage option" button.
+First you need to open the extension and click in the "My Storage" button, this will take you to a new page where you can manage your storage options, to add a new one you just need the server url, an alias of your choice, select the storage option and then you can click the "create storage option" button.

 <!-- Run Locally -->